AP-NORC Poll: Americans harbor doubts about Trump’s tariffs

 Moreover, 72 percent of Americans say the import levies will cause prices for everyday goods to climb.
 The agreement about tariffs setting off inflation is bipartisan, with Republicans nearly as likely to express concern about rising prices as Democrats.

-“Tariffs don’t help anybody,” said Raymond Brown, 65, a retired truck driver from New Jersey.
+“Tariffs don’t help anybody,” said Raymond Brown, 65, a retired truck driver from Rio Grande, New Jersey.
 “It seems like the tariffs are imposed and the corporations just pass that tax onto the consumer.”

 A registered Republican, Brown worries that he would need to pay more for a new car because of the steel and aluminum tariffs the Trump administration has added to the cost of importing the metals.
 He said he fears auto costs could rise even more if tariffs are placed on electronic equipment made abroad that is installed in cars assembled in the United States.